knative/community/mechanics/MATURITY-LEVELS.md

 - Templates
 - etc

-Note that Initiating projects do not need to be hosted in knative-sandbox, and can be hosted under either individual accounts or in other orgs.
-For projects in knative-sandbox, review requirements and cadence are at the discretion of the sponsoring WG lead.
+Note that Initiating projects do not need to be hosted in knative-extensions, and can be hosted under either individual accounts or in other orgs.
+For projects in knative-extensions, review requirements and cadence are at the discretion of the sponsoring WG lead.

 ## Usable